Tendon Surgery and

 So, you are experiencing a painful tendon injury that has persisted over some time and never seems to go away.

 If your doctor has diagnosed the injury to be tendonitis and does not recommend surgery, he/she will most likely recommend a course of conservative treatments for at least six weeks before even suggesting surgery.
 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the already damaged soft tissue.
-This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring more visits to your physical therapist (PT) and conservative treatment options post-surgery.
 If not dealt with properly, your tendon injury could end up in worse condition than before the surgery - and this is typically why surgery is only performed as a last resort.

 If you are unsure about whether you need surgery on your tendon, you may want to read through our "Do I Need Surgery Page, here.

 Most doctors, physicians and orthopedic specialists will recommend conservative treatments for minor tendon tears & injuries before considering surgery.

 - Rest - This is important for initial healing to reduce pain, swelling and inflammation in the early stage of your soft tissue injury.
 Too much rest can also be harmful as joint immobility can actually cause stiffening, overcompensation and atrophy (wasting away of soft tissue).
 This is why rest should be used when reducing initial pain and swelling, but should not be considered for more long-term conservative treatment.